 Constructing the phylogenetic tree

 We constructed a core snp maximum likelihood phylogenetic tree to put the newly assembled isolates in the context of other isolates from Malawi.
-The isolates used in the phylogenic analysis are from the paper by Gaud et al, where the assembled isolates isolates were first described (7).
+The isolates used in the phylogenic analysis are from the paper by Gaud et al, where the assembled isolates were first described (7).
 We used Snippy (version 4.6.0, RRID:SCR_023572) to perform variant calling and IQ-TREE (RRID:SCR_017254) to construct the phylogenetic tree.
 We used AL513382.1 as the reference genome for all variant calling steps.
 We used snippy-core to create a multiple sequence alignment file with all the variants from the previous step.
 Then we used snp-sites (version 2.5.1) with “-c” argument to extract sites containing exclusively ACGT from the alignment.
 We also used snp-sites with “-C” to calculate the number of the constant sites which we then used for the “-fconst” argument in IQ-TREE.
 We run iqtree on the alignment with ACGT only, with the command line parameters “-m GTR+G -bb 1000”.

 Results